Ichoran/kse3/README.md

 ### kse.maths

 This exists but presently is undocumented.
 Feel free to look through the unit tests to see what can be done, however!

+### kse.eio

+This also partly exists but isn't published to maven, and is also undocumented.
+There are some tests, though!

 ## More to come